cloudmesh-community/book/chapters/prg/python/scipy/scipy.md

 # Scipy {#s-scipy}

-SciPy is a library built above numpy and has a number of off the shelf algorithms and operations implemented.
+SciPy is a library built around numpy and has a number of off-the-shelf algorithms and operations implemented.
 These include algorithms from calculus (such as integration), statistics, linear algebra, image-processing, signal processing, machine learning.

 To achieve this, SciPy bundels a number of useful open-source software for mathematics, science, and engineering.
-It includes the follwoing
+It includes the following
 packages:

 NumPy,

-:   for managin N-dimensional arrays
+:   for managing N-dimensional arrays

 SciPy library,